Lotus Exige: Exige S 260 (2009–2011)

 The Exige S 260 produced an additional 7% power output over the S 240 resulting in 260 PS.
-Even with a full fuel tank, extensive use of weight-saving materials such as carbon fiber reduced the vehicle's gross weight to 2020 lb compared to 2077 lb in the S 240.
+Even with a full fuel tank, extensive use of weight-saving materials such as carbon fibre reduced the vehicle's gross weight to 2020 lb compared to 2077 lb in the S 240.
 It can accelerate from 0–97 kph in 4.0 seconds.
 After 2009, both the S 240 and S 260 received distinctively new and enlarged rear spoilers mounted to the rear clam instead of the motor bay cover.

 Exige 265E

 The Exige 265E is a factory-built version of an Exige S optimised to run on E85 fuel, which is 85% ethanol.
 The higher octane of this biofuel allows for a higher compression ratio and/or more supercharger boost.
-In this model, which saw the ECU re-mapped as well as upgraded injectors and fuel pump to cope with the new fuel type, the brakes have also been upgraded to four-piston AP Racing calipers with increased diameter 310 mm sport brake pads mated with drilled and vented discs at the front.
-Brembo single-piston sliding rear calipers with 282 mm diameter discs are fitted at the rear.
+In this model, which saw the ECU re-mapped as well as upgraded injectors and fuel pump to cope with the new fuel type, the brakes have also been upgraded to four-piston AP Racing callipers with increased diameter 310 mm sport brake pads mated with drilled and vented discs at the front.
+Brembo single-piston sliding rear callipers with 282 mm diameter discs are fitted at the rear.
 Lotus says it has no intention to build the 265E (265 indicates the approximate horsepower and the E indicates the "environmentally favourable bio-ethanol E85 fuel" powering the engine) as a limited number standard production car, and that it is simply a biofuels demonstrator.
 According to Lotus, the Exige 265E model has the following specifications: